Skip to main content

 Related: Why AI in Digital Marketing Won’t Put You Out of a Job

-This email trend has a bit less to do with consumer privacy.
-Though, if you use interactive elements to help collect customer information, you’ll have to maintain your strict compliance here, too.
+This email marketing strategy trend has a bit less to do with consumer privacy.
+Though, if you use interactive elements in your email campaign to help collect customer information, you’ll have to maintain your strict compliance here, too.

 Some people prefer their inboxes be left alone.
-Others, it turns out, enjoy marketing emails that engage them.
+Other potential customers, it turns out, enjoy marketing emails that engage them.
 What’s more, people are more likely to convert to customers when your emails contain interactive content, to the tune of 70% of the time.

 Most consumers do research before purchasing to increase their odds of a sound shopping decision.
-Why not help them along their research journey by including elements like virtual shopping windows with 360-degree views of items or quizzes about how well they know your product to strengthen your relationship and keep their eye on the prize.
+Why not help people from your target audience along their research journey by including elements in marketing messages like virtual shopping windows with 360-degree views of items or quizzes about how well they know your product to raise brand awareness, strengthen your relationship, and keep their eye on the prize.

 As has always been the case with our email marketing series, these recommendations are not the only things to pay attention to.
 But they do represent a few research-based ways you can get ahead of the competition, provided you act now.
 Like waves breaking against the beach, trends only last so long before they shatter and give way to the next big thing.
 Now is the time to get ahead of privacy-based changes to email marketing and combine these email trends with everything you’ve learned up to this point.

-Get in, ride the wave and let us know if we can help you in your email marketing or digital marketing journey at all.
+Get in, ride the wave and let us know if we can help you in your email marketing or digital marketing journey at all, even before you apply what you learned in this email marketing guide to your work.

 To refresh your email marketing campaign knowledge, peruse the other three parts of the Definitive Guide to Email Marketing series at your leisure: